Imagination Gone Wild: 5 Must See American Psychological Movies

 There are numerous films that are produced and are still in the making which deal with the wonders of the mind.
 But, here is a list of five great ones that deal with human psychology.
 They have captured the heart and mind of many film-goers throughout the years.
 One of these may have already caught your interest, let's have a better look into each one.

 What happens when the smartest person in a prestigious university is not one of the students in the classroom but the janitor?

 This is where Good Will Hunting begins a touching story of a brilliant young man.
-Meet Will Hunting who doesn't see the potential that he has.
+When you watch the movie, prepare to meet Will Hunting who doesn't see the potential that he has.
 He has an amazing mind for mathematics and chemistry but is still locked in his rough South Boston life.
-His life undergoes changes when one professor sees what his mathematical work.
+His life undergoes changes when one professor sees his mathematical work.
 He then leads Will to see a therapist (Robin Williams).
 This movie shows how one person's life could change when it meets its match.

 The emotional drama presented here seeks to have a different view of the unrecognized genius.
 There could be a possible Will Hunting in some individual out there, just waiting for some connection to make.

 This is a movie that is both touching and inspiring.
 It is also good to see Robin Williams and the young Matt Damon in the lead roles.

 Released in 2001, A Beautiful Mind tells the real-life story of another brilliant man, John Forbes Nash, Jr. He is a mathematical genius who is given an opportunity to be part of great minds at Princeton in the 1940s.
 He shows exceptional skills in his field, and he gets a remarkable discovery as a graduate student.
 Through these tough times, he is constantly accompanied by his roommate, Charles Herman, who is a literature student.
 However, he undergoes unbelievable twists and turns in his career and life.
 This leads to him knowing that he has paranoid schizophrenia, which is difficult for him to accept.